 - Ontario Graduate Scholarships (OGS) (for students enrolled in a graduate program at an Ontario university)

-- Queen Elizabeth II (QEII) scholarship (for students in STEM disciplines including those in the School of Public Health and Health Systems and the Department of Kinesiology.
+- Queen Elizabeth II (QEII) scholarship (for students in STEM disciplines including those in the School of Public Health Sciences and the Department of Kinesiology and Health Sciences.
 These are awarded at the faculty level alongside OGS applicants.)

 Exceptional scholars are encouraged to apply for the Vanier Canada Graduate Scholarship and should apply in the early Fall (September and October deadlines) for the following academic year.
 Workshops are offered to assist with the application process.